berry-13/mongodb-backup/README.md

 # MongoDB Backup Docker Container

-This Docker container automates backups for a MongoDB database using `mongodump`.
-Backups are stored in a volume and old backups are deleted after 7 days
+This Docker container automates backups for a MongoDB database using `mongodump`

 ## Usage